Pink Lakes South Australia

 South Australia has an array of candy-coloured lakes.
 They aren’t as sweet as they look though with the salty environment being the perfect habitat for bacteria & algae that create this incredible display.
 Australia’s pink lakes have to be seen to be believed!

 In South Australia

 Positioned near the town of Lochiel, just a breezy 1.5-hour drive from Adelaide, Lake Bumbunga stands out as one of South Australia’s most stunning pink lakes.
 What makes it uniquely spectacular is the network of roads traversing the lake’s surface, offering picturesque views unlike any other.
 Lake Bumbunga is the perfect destination for a day trip from Adelaide or a quick detour en route to the Yorke or Eyre Peninsula.
 For an in-depth exploration of these mesmerising pink hues, check out this comprehensive guide on Lake Bumbunga.

 There are many pink lakes in South Australia but this particular one is found just outside of Yorketown.
 If you are heading to the Yorke Peninsula add this pink lake to your itinerary.
 This small but vibrant lake is stunning and the salt crystals make beautiful patterns along the lake’s shore.

 Lake Macdonnell – Penong

-I visited the lake after heavy rain so I was a bit worried the pink would not be very vibrant but I was not disappointed.
+I visited the lake after heavy rain so I was a bit worried the pink would not be very vibrant but I have learnt since that fresh rain actually makes pink lakes look even better!
 It’s not the easiest place to access being over 850km from Adelaide but well worth the effort if you are on the Eyre Peninsula.

 Salt Lagoon – Kangaroo Island